ansible/ansible-examples/mongodb/README.md

 		}

-we can check the status of the Shards as follows: connect to the mongos service 'mongo localhost:8888/admin -u admin -p 123456' and issue the following command to get the status of the Shards.
+We can check the status of the shards as follows: connect to the mongos service 'mongo localhost:8888/admin -u admin -p 123456' and issue the following command to get the status of the Shards: